Acclaimed author, experienced editor and mentor Natalie Young, on what writers entering enter into a mentoring program should expect from the process.

 We meet to discuss the project, to find out a little more about each other, and assess, really, whether the relationship is going to work.
 We’ll ask each other questions, and brainstorm ideas about character and plot.
 This part is more intuitive, and the writer should know at the end of this meeting whether she/he can trust the mentor to deliver the editorial guidance they’re looking for and provide the support to facilitate some kind of shift in the writer’s process.

-My promise to those I have mentored has been to meet them where they are as a writer and take the writing as it is, then to bring all that I know about what makes a project really come alive; gently encouraging the writer to be brave and have fun with the work, learning what it means to ‘kill off your darlings’ and go deeper inside the self to pull out the stuff that makes the writing unique.
+My promise to those I have mentored has been to meet them where they are as a writer and take the writing as it is, then to bring all that I know about what makes a project really come alive, gently encouraging the writer to be brave and have fun with the work, learning what it means to ‘kill off the darlings’ and go deeper inside the self to pull out the stuff that makes the writing unique.

 The single most important thing a mentor should bring is integrity: to be someone who wants to deliver on a project and do a good job.
-Closely behind this, though, a mentor should have a good ear, a capacity for listening to who the writer is through the emerging story, and a sensitivity to the strengths and your weaknesses.
+Closely behind this, though, a mentor should have a good ear, a capacity for listening to who the writer is in the emerging story, and a sensitivity to the strengths and weaknesses.
 Very clearly, these things need to be pointed out.
 It’s really important that the writer has learned how to take feedback, both the good and the bad.
 Many sign up for mentoring without realising how difficult it can be to have the feedback.

-Writers are all a little bit sensitive – we know this – and often the work feels very private and personal and raw, but still you’ll need to be big enough and brave enough to let that narcissism take a hit.
-You can also say, no, I’m not sure I agree with this.
+Writers are all a little bit sensitive – we know this – and often the work feels very private and personal and raw, but still they’ll need to be big enough and brave enough to let that narcissism take a hit.
+They can also say, no, I’m not sure I agree with this.
 And we discuss why and how else we might be able to approach the problem and get round it.

 I’ve observed over several years as a mentor that many writers arrive at the process wanting to know how to make what they’ve got – whether that’s a full length manuscript in its seventh draft or a single short story or the germ of an idea for a pacy thriller – into something that an agent or publisher will want to take on, when, in fact, what they end up discovering is that the finding of their own voice is so much more important.
 The deeper they go with that, the more they come to know who they are, what they really love and/or worry about, and the closer they come to producing that unique thing every agent and publisher is looking for.